What Are The Rules Of Mini Golf

 Please observe mini golf etiquette.
 This means being considerate of others and the course so you can enjoy the game in safety and comfort:

 You’ll notice that nowhere does it say “Mini golf must be played outside” or even “Mini golf must be played during the day.”
-Those are not rules, because mini golf can be played anywhere and anytime!
-Those in Augusta, GA can play night-time, glow mini golf with Glow Vibe.
-It’s so much fun for the entire family!
+Those are not rules, because glow in the dark mini golf can be played anywhere and anytime!